Overlooking the Swakop River The Stiltz is situated on the edge of the small town of Swakopmund.

 Dangerous animals: Low Risk

-Fire safety: Fire extinguishers are present in all rooms.
+Fire safety: Fire extinguishers are present in all rooms and fire hoses are located along the wooden walkways.

-Laundry facilities: A full laundry service is availlable for an extra charge.
+Laundry facilities: A full laundry service is available for an extra charge.